Skip to content

 1. Bicycle Journal Mapping: Ask students to map out the routes Bartali might have taken during his document-delivery missions.
 They can research towns in Italy and illustrate the potential risks he faced during his long-distance rides, annotating the map with historical facts.

-2. Social Media Campaign (Hypothetical): Students could create a series of mock social media posts (Twitter, Instagram) from the perspective of people Bartali helped or from his own perspective (e.g., racing photos juxtaposed with his secret missions).
+2. Social Media Campaign (Hypothetical): Students could create a series of mock social media posts (Twitter, Instagram) from the perspective of people Bartali helped or from his own perspective (for example, racing photos juxtaposed with his secret missions).
 This activity helps students modernize the story while considering how a hero like Bartali might be celebrated today.

 Discussion Questions